-- (4) (a) The national instructions and directives by each Department or institution, contemplated in this section, must be: - (i) Submitted to Parliament within six months after the commencement of this section, before publication in the Gazette; and - (ii) published in the Gazette. - (b) Paragraph (a) applies to any new or amended national instructions or directives issued under this section with the changes required by the context. - (5) (a) The training courses contemplated in this section must be tabled in Parliament within six months after the commencement of this Act. - (b) The cabinet members responsible for safety and security, the administration of justice and health must, within a year after the commencement of this Act and every 12 months thereafter, table a report in Parliament relating to the implementation of the training courses. - (c) Any new or amended training courses developed under this section must be tabled in Parliament within 14 days of the finalisation thereof.
+- (4) (a) The national instructions and directives by each Department or institution, contemplated in this section, must be: - (i) Submitted to Parliament within six months after the commencement of this section, before publication in the Gazette; and - (ii) published in the Gazette. - (b) Paragraph (a) applies to any new or amended national instructions or directives issued under this section with the changes required by the context. - (5) (a) The training courses contemplated in this section must be tabled in Parliament within six months after the commencement of this Act. - (b) [paragraph (b) deleted by section 15 of Act 24 of 2015] - (c) Any new or amended training courses developed under this section must be tabled in Parliament within 14 days of the finalisation thereof.